dangeles/dangeles.github.io/_pages/about.md

 ### Research Interests

 I'm particularly passionate about understanding gene regulation, transcriptome dynamics, and the integration of machine learning with biological data to drive innovation in healthcare and biotechnology.

-### Projects

-You can read about some of the exciting projects I've been involved in on the [Projects](/projects/) page.

 ### Personal Interests